Syrian pound: Ba'athist Syria

+Post-Assad reforms

-Following the fall of the Assad regime at the end of 2024, Ahmed al-Sharaa, president of the Syrian transitional government, stated that he intends to replace the Syrian pound with a new currency once it re-stabilizes.
+Following the fall of the Assad regime at the end of 2024, Syrian President Ahmed al-Sharaa, who led the Syrian transitional government, stated that he intended to replace the Syrian pound with a new currency once the currency had stabilized.

 In August 2025, it was announced that the Syrian government would revalue the currency by removing two zeros and issuing new banknotes by December.
+Syrian authorities reconfirmed this plan in October but with the date pushed back to 2026.